tfc/tfc.github.io/_posts/2016-02-19-how_do_sfinae_traits_work.md

 But what happens, if `NUM` is an uneven number, like for example 3?
 In that case, `3 % 2 == 0` evaluates to `1 == 0`, hence to `false`, and after being cast to int, it is `0`.
-Arrays with size of `0` are not valid in C++, hence the compiler might throw an error now.
+Arrays with size of `0` are not valid in C++ (There is a GNU C++ extension which allows them), hence the compiler might throw an error now.
 But following the SFINAE principle, it will just disregard this function implementation, as it cannot deduce a valid signature for it, and look at the next candidate.
 The next candidate's parameter array type size will evaluate to `1`, which is fine, and the compiler will select it.